 Using a video interview after an assessment can help to dig into a candidate's fit for specific attributes required in the role.
 In combination with their video interview performance, you can get a clear picture of who will be most likely to succeed at your organization.

-By clearly defining the more important attributes for the role and by designing questions to tap into these traits, competencies, or capabilities, you will create a video interview process that is reliable and fair.
+By clearly defining the most important attributes for the role and by designing questions to tap into these traits, competencies, or capabilities, you will create a video interview process that is reliable and fair.
 And with their clear structure, your evaluators will be better equipped to find the strongest applicants in your talent pool.
 Especially if you take the time to provide them with descriptive rating scales to evaluate candidate performance.

 Combine your video interview with relevant pre-hire assessments to boost the predictive power of your overall recruitment process.
 Finally, build out your recruitment process with equity in mind to make it as accessible as possible for a diverse range of candidates.
 Taking these steps will help you find the best candidates, no matter what role you're hiring for.